PGCert Deaf Education (International Pathway) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Broaden your knowledge of how deaf children learn through this distance learning programme suitable for teachers and practitioners.
+- Broaden your knowledge of how deaf children learn through this distance learning programme suitable for teachers and practitioners not based in the UK.

 - Access the latest research about the wide-ranging impact of deafness on language acquisition, literacy, and holistic development.